 This is a sister site to 2 of my other sites on the same 40 acres along the Bad River; "Eagle Pines on the Bad River" and "A Tree Tent on the Bad River".
 In the national forest, there is no camping allowed within 75 feet of water but here you will be camping about 15 feet from the water.
 This is a hike to tent site that is less than 1/4 mile and should take about 5 minutes to hike to camp.
+There is a canoe and paddles for you to use at the campsite but I have no life jackets so bring those if you prefer to use them.
+The river is only about 2 or 3 feet deep in most of the river.
 You can also canoe/kayak to this site and If you choose to do that please message me for details on that.
 This will be a primitive tent site with a pit toilet with a toilet seat, a fire ring and grill, and a bow saw to cut firewood you locate nearby.
 I'll also have some large blocks of wood cut to use for sitting on around the fire.
 There is plenty of dead and down firewood to collect in the nearby woods.

 Within a 5 minute hike are one of the nearby waterfalls and with another 1/2 mile hike is another set of falls.
 If you're more adventurous, there is the largest falls in the general area that is about a 2 1/2 mile hike each way on the abandoned railroad tracks.
 Or, you can drive to within a 3/4 mile hike of this falls by driving north of Cayuga on Hwy 13 and turning left/West on the next road (Forest Road 184/Conley Road) and driving west until you come to the bridge and tracks and parking there to hike 3/4 north on the railroad tracks.
 Cross 3 railroad bridges and look for the trail on the left about 100 yards north of the 3rd bridge.

 I’ll have a map for hiking in an ammo can at the campsite.